-An important HelpAge’s aim is to reduce the impact of climate change and natural disasters on people.
-HelpAge focuses on 10 OPAs in Battambang province by building coordinated age-inclusive, disaster resilient communities to reduce underlying vulnerabilities to climate related hazards through implementing disaster risk reduction activities, with specific focus on improving disaster preparedness and response, and strengthening resilient livelihoods.
+HAC is confident that OPA’s will maintain a strong community, well equipped to cope with the impacts of climate change and natural disasters.
+The most important HAC focus is to reduce the impact of climate change and natural disasters on people’s livelihoods.
+HAC and OPA’s coordinate age-inclusive, disaster resilient communities to reduce underlying vulnerabilities to climate related hazards through implementing disaster risk reduction activities, with specific focus on improving disaster preparedness and response, and strengthening resilient livelihoods.

-Establishment of Disaster Risk Reduction (DDR) and Climate Change Adaptation (CCA) committees
+Disaster Risk Reduction (DDR) and Climate Change Adaptation (CCA) committees

-Older People in the villages have the opportunity to be direct facilitators of many project activities focusing on DRR/CCA-interventions, micro-credit schemes, climate adaptive and resilient farming systems and an improved water infrastructure.
+Older People in the villages have the opportunity to be direct facilitators of many project activities focusing on DRR/CCA-interventions, micro-credit schemes, climate adaptive resilient farming systems and improved water infrastructure.
 Leadership and basic knowledge of DRR/CCA training are provided to the OPA management committee including the sub-committee members.

 The project team and master trainers are provided vegetable seeds and tools, ongoing coaching for beneficiaries to build capacity and assistance on implementing activities.
 Master trainers and older farmers are identified and selected among OPA members to receive resilient agriculture training from DRR/CCA sub-committee members.
 The training focuses on building building capacity and knowledge around sustainable, resilient crops.